shawna-tuli-silicon-valley/google-sunnyvale-ai-and-data-science-3/README.md

 I am analyzing Google Cloud users for efficiency.

+“Shawna is working at Google for our team as a Sr. Consultant from Accenture.
+Her work always went above and beyond.
+She has a knack for providing clear data insight to help make critical business decisions.
+Her presentation style is always easy to understand and digest.
+Our team continues to work with her for ongoing projects and she keeps on delivering over and above expectations.” - Abhishek Lal (Google Technical Program Manager)

 <img width="403" alt="Screen Shot 2022-06-06 at 7 25 01 PM" src="https://user-images.githubusercontent.com/19508013/172282411-9b23f546-2daa-4bcf-adcd-1707ff51a416.png">

 ![vibes](https://user-images.githubusercontent.com/19508013/182675040-750d4d80-0c83-46f6-86c4-e916f8774ee5.jpg)